DataDog/hiring-engineers/answers.md

 	}
 }
 ```
+Some screenshots of the process.
 ![Screenshot](https://github.com/polflip/hiring-engineers/blob/master/monitor.png)

+Screenshot of the email
 ![Screenshot](https://github.com/polflip/hiring-engineers/blob/master/monitorEmail.png)

+Screenshot of the monitor
 ![Screenshot](https://github.com/polflip/hiring-engineers/blob/master/monitorUI.png)

 * **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor: